 You will have your SAGIA Investor License, Commercial Registration, and Chamber of Commerce Registration within an expedited timeframe of 2-3 weeks and be assisted each step of the way by our team of experts on the ground,

 Access Subsidized Licensing

-Expand your company to Saudi Arabia without the need of a local Saudi partner and with no minimum capital requirements (save $130,000+ USD).
-Your license allows you to conduct most onshore business activities throughout the Kingdom.
+Expand your company to Saudi Arabia without the need for a local partner and with no minimum capital requirements.

 SAGIA issues the Investor License which enables you to open a 100% foreign-owned on-shore entity in Saudi Arabia.
 You do not need a local partner and can operate anywhere in the Kingdom.
-Please note that retail trading activities are still restricted, so activities like e-commerce and general trading are not allowed under the subsidized Entrepreneurial License (see below).
+Please note that retail trading activities are still restricted, so activities like e-commerce and general trading are not allowed.

 We will provide you with a template AoA document, pre-approved by the Ministry of Commerce and Industry, for your new company establishment in Saudi Arabia.
 We assist you through the process of finalizing this document and getting it signed in front of the Notary.